tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-api-application_listbysubscription.md

 ms.author: vipulm
 ms.manager: rajak
 ---
-# List By Resource Subscription
+# List By Application Resource Subscription
 Gets all the application resources in a given subscription.

 Gets the information about all application resources in a given subscription.
 The information includes the information about the application's services and other runtime properties.